 Two additional analyses are ongoing, evaluating the pharmacokinetic and pharmacodynamic properties of artesunate in patients with sensitive and resistant infections.
 These studies are built on larger patient trials, which makes it possible to confirm/refine the concentration-effect relationship and performance of this proposed nomogram.

 Evaluation of drug-drug interactions has focused on ivermectin and blood stage active antimalarial drugs, and on antimalarial triple combination therapies (i.e. dihydroartemisinin-piperaquine plus mefloquine).
 Two clinical trials were completed in healthy volunteers to evaluate these interactions.
 Co-administration of ivermectin plus dihydroartemisinin-piperaquine led to increased concentrations of ivermectin, which imparted a greater mosquito-lethal effect (Clin Pharmacol Ther.
 2020 May; 107(5):1221-1230).
-For antimalarial triple combinations, results demonstrated a significantly decreased exposure to dihydroartemisinin, when dihydroartemisininpiperaquine was co-administered with mefloquine (Antimicrob Agents Chemother.
+For antimalarial triple combinations, results demonstrated a significantly decreased exposure to dihydroartemisinin, when dihydroartemisinin-piperaquine was co-administered with mefloquine (Antimicrob Agents Chemother.
 2019 Jul 25; 63(8):e00060-19).
 All combinations were demonstrated to be safe to be implemented in larger patient populations.
 In addition to the study in healthy volunteers a non-compartmental analysis of data from the above mentioned TRACII study showed a lower exposure of artemether, its metabolite dihydroartemisinin, and lumefantrine than co-administered with amodiaquine (Lancet.
 2020 Apr 25; 395(10233):1345-1360).

 A systematic literature review demonstrated a very complex relationship between malaria and malnutrition, but chronic malnutrition was relatively consistently associated with severity of malaria such as high-density parasitaemia and anaemia (BMC Med.
 2018;16(1):186).
 The particular impact of malnutrition on the pharmacokinetic properties of lumefantrine was evaluated in children with severe acute malnutrition in Niger.

 Modelling and simulations demonstrated that anthropometric indicators of malnutrition were significantly associated with decreased absorption of lumefantrine, and that malnourished children were at risk of under-exposure to lumefantrine and an increased risk of malaria reinfection compared to well-nourished children (Clin Pharmacol Ther.
 2019 Dec; 106(6): 1299–1309).
 An optimised dosing regimen was suggested for this group of patients.
 This work has been submitted and is under review for publication.

 Results demonstrated that an increased piperaquine dosage and extended coverage during the high transmission season could have a substantial impact on the incidence of malaria.
 The clinical data was also used to estimate an in vivo minimal inhibitory concentration for piperaquine, correlated to successful prevention of malaria.
 This work has been submitted and is under review for publication.

 The pharmacokinetic properties of isoniazid and rifampicin were evaluated when used in children with pulmonary tuberculosis in India.
 Modelling and simulation showed inadequate rifampicin drug levels in children with the currently available dosing regimens, and the developed population pharmacokinetic model was used to suggest an optimised dosing regimen in these children (Br J Clin Pharmacol.
 2019 Mar; 85(3): 644–654).
-Pharmacokinetic and pharmacodynamic analysis of two large studies in Vietnamese children with tuberculosis meningitis found that exposure to the drug isoniazid was associated with survival (Clin Pharmacol Ther.
+Pharmacokinetic and pharmacodynamic analysis of a large study in Vietnamese children with tuberculosis meningitis found that exposure to the drug isoniazid was associated with survival (Clin Pharmacol Ther.
 2020 Apr; 107(4): 1023–1033).
 A third pharmacokinetic-pharmacodynamic analysis of another study in Vietnamese children with tuberculosis meningitis showed that the dose of rifampicin might need to be increase.
 This study also showed that rifampicin exposure in surviving children was associated with treatment outcome.
 This work has been submitted.

 Using a metabolomics approach, we identified several organic acids associated with severe malaria.
 The relationship between plasma acids, urine acids and renal function was investigated in adult patients with severe malaria, patients with uncomplicated malaria, patients with non-malaria sepsis, and healthy volunteers (Malar J. 2018;17(1):128).
 Both plasma and urine concentrations of p-hydroxyphenyllactic acid were closely correlated with acute kidney injury in patients with severe falciparum malaria.